High Potential Individual Visa UK – 2025 Guide

 Your partner and children will also need to prove they can potentially support themselves while they’re in the UK if they’re accompanying you.

-If you’re applying from outside the UK, you will normally receive a decision within three weeks.
+If you’re applying from outside the UK, you will generally receive a decision within three weeks.

 If you’re applying from inside the UK, you’ll usually get a decision within eight weeks.